oscal-compass/community/MEMBERSHIP.md

   * Contributing to community discussion, for example, meetings or on Slack.
 * You have been sponsored by **two Maintainers**. **Note the following requirements for sponsors**:
   * Sponsors must have close interactions with the prospective member - e.g. code/design/proposal review, coordinating on issues, etc.
-  * One of the sponsors should be from a **core** OSCAL-Compass project.
+  * One of the sponsors should be from a **core** OSCAL Compass project.
-  * Sponsors must be from multiple member companies to demonstrate integration across community.
+  * Note: In future the following requirement may be added: Sponsors must be from multiple member companies to demonstrate integration across community.

 If you have met these expectations and wish to become an established member, you can be nominated by a contributor, or you can nominate yourself.
 To nominate a contributor or yourself: